Aslaviero/TechBlog/README.md

 WHEN I am idle on the site for more than a set time THEN I am able to view comments but I am prompted to log in again before I can add, update, or delete comments

+## Description
+This is a Techblog built with nodejs and expressjs for restful api's, handlebars for the template engine, and MYSQL2 and Sequelize for the database.

+## Features
+ * Javascript
+ * Node.js
+ * npm
+ * Express.js
+    * handlebars
+    * session
+ * MYSQL2
+ * Sequelize
+ * dotenv
+ * bcrypt
+ * boot-strap

+## screenshot

+## Link to deployed heroku application: